 Maybe your mind is playing tricks

 In practice, little difference is observable.
-Darkstar was depicted as very powerful in Champions.
+Darkstar was depicted as being very powerful in Champions.
 And her bro had been winning slapping matches with the Hulk.

-(Darkstar tended to pass out due to stress exerted on her Darkforce constructs even before 1981.
+(Darkstar tended to pass out due to stress exerted on her Darkforce constructs before 1981.
 But it usually was because her constructs were attacked by heavyweights such as Hercules, the Presence, Magneto, the Hulk, etc..)

 (Also, I don’t think that most cases where she faints for a short spell, seems exhausted, etc. correspond to, in DC Heroes RPG terms, actual RAPs.
 It hinders her for mere seconds, and is thus cosmetic.)

 From 2010 onward, Darkstar apparently occupies a Dire Wraith body permanently transformed into a human body.

 It seems likely that this body presents special properties.
 But there’s zero data about that.

 As a baby, Ms. Petrovna was delivered to the care of Professor Piotr Phobos.
 She was never told about her parents.
 Or even that fellow student Nicolai Krylenko was her twin brother.